Vaccines - a large range on site

 For more information on the spread of HIV/AIDS, visit the World Health Organisation website.

 If you’re travelling to Africa, South/Central America or the Caribbean you may be exposed to yellow fever.
 Yellow fever is a potentially fatal viral disease transmitted by mosquitoes.
-You should check with the foreign missions of the countries you intend visiting for any vaccination entry or exit requirements and discuss vaccination for yellow fever with one of our GPs
+You should check with the foreign missions of the countries you intend visiting for any vaccination entry or exit requirements and discuss vaccination for yellow fever with during your doctor consult.

 Infection with seasonal influenza viruses is common.
 In temperate climates, most cases occur during the winter months.
 The influenza season in the Southern Hemisphere may begin in April and last through September and in the Northern Hemisphere may begin as early as October and can extend until May.
 In tropical and subtropical areas, infection with influenza virus may occur throughout the year.